elephantscale/es-training-new/cybersecurity-iacs/slides/OT-Cyber-Overview.md

 systems (ICS).
 However, the use of the term operational technology (OT), in contradistinction to IT, has become popular in recent years.
 The analyst firm Gartner defines OT as...
-* This definition makes it clear that the distinction between OT and ICS is not so much in the core functionality of OT but more in the recognition of an evolving definition of “asset-centric” enterprises, with OT now finding application far beyond the traditional “industrial” industries where ICS has found a home for the last 50 years.
+* This definition makes it clear that the distinction between OT and ICS is not so much in the core functionality of OT but more in the recognition of an evolving definition of "asset-centric" enterprises, with OT now finding application far beyond the traditional "industrial" industries where ICS has found a home for the last 50 years.

 ---